makamoa/alfred/README.md

 The codes provided are optimized for running on a CUDA capable NVIDIA GPU.
-While not strictly required, the user is advised that the neural network training process can take several hours when running on the GPU and may become prohibitibly long if running on a single CPU.
+While not strictly required, the user is advised that the neural network training process can take several hours when running on the GPU and may become prohibitively long if running on a single CPU.

 ### Software